learnbyexample/cli-computing/cli_computing.md

 ## uniq

 This command helps you to identify and remove duplicates.
-Usually requires a sorted input as the comparison is made between adjacent lines only.
+Usually used with sorted inputs as the comparison is made between adjacent lines only.

 ### Common options